SpikeGLX User Manual

 2. LF = 16-bit local field potential channels (some probes)

-3. SY = The single 16-bit sync input channel (sync is bit #6)
+3. SY = 16-bit status/sync words (sync is bit #6)

 Throughout the software the channels are maintained in acquisition order.
-That is, each acquired sample (or timepoint) contains all 384 AP channels, followed by the 384 LF channels (if present), followed by the SY channel.
+That is, each acquired sample (or timepoint) contains all 384 AP channels, followed by the 384 LF channels (if present), followed by the SY channel(s).

 The channels all have names with two (zero-based) indices, like this: